 One of the benefits of the global supply chain has been distributing franchise licenses globally.
 This enabled businesses to record profits in countries with low corporate taxes.

-- 57% of organisations agree that supply chain management improves their business tactics making them better than their rivals (GEODIS, 2019)
+- 57% of organisations agree that SCM improves their business tactics making them better than their rivals (GEODIS, 2019)

 - Many industry experts(70%) exclaim that the supply chain is instrumental for greater customer satisfaction.
 (Accenture, 2018)